-Upgrading to version 2.18.0 for the ClickHouse migration
+Upgrade to version 2.18.0: ClickHouse migration guide

 ITRS Analytics 2.18.0 introduces the platform-wide ClickHouse migration.
 During the upgrade, ITRS Analytics deploys new ClickHouse-backed workloads, migrates retained data from the legacy stores, and then retires the old data path once the migration has completed successfully.
+For the package release notes for this required release, see ITRS Analytics 2.18.x changelog.

 Important